conneroisu/cpre488/SB3_MP0_Report.md

     XAxiVdma_WriteReg(XPAR_AXI_VDMA_0_BASEADDR, XAXIVDMA_MM2S_ADDR_OFFSET + XAXIVDMA_HSIZE_OFFSET, 0x00000500);  // Read Channel: VDMA MM2S HSIZE
     XAxiVdma_WriteReg(XPAR_AXI_VDMA_0_BASEADDR, XAXIVDMA_MM2S_ADDR_OFFSET + XAXIVDMA_VSIZE_OFFSET, 0x000001E0);  // Read Channel: VDMA MM2S VSIZE  (Note: Also Starts VDMA transaction)
 ```
-- To enable the VDMA MM2S circular Mode and start bits, we referenced the MM2S_VDMACR Register and enabled the first and second bit which enabled circular mode and started VDMA operations
+- To enable the VDMA MM2S circular Mode and start bits, we referenced the MM2S_VDMACR Register and enabled the first and second bit which enabled circular mode and started VDMA operations.
+Since the start bit was at bit position 0 and the circular mode enable was on bit position 1, we wrote 0x3 to the register to make both the bits '1'.

-- Since our VDMA we wanted any read access between 0x5C and 0x98 to access the start address 1 to 16 so we set this register to 0x0
+- Since our VDMA we wanted any read access between 0x5C and 0x98 to access the start address 1 to 16 so we set this register to 0x0.

-- We set the MM2S start Address enabled by the previously discussed register to the image we wanted to display
+- We set the MM2S start Address enabled by the previously discussed register to the address of the first byte of the image we wanted to display.

-- The stride was set to the size of our horizontal offset and there was no frame delay
+- The stride was set to the size of our horizontal offset and there was no frame delay.
+Since all the pixel data is aligned to 16-bits, our stride equaled the horizontal offset in bytes.
+See next bullet for horizontal offset size justification.

-- The horizontal offset was set to 2x our desired horizontal size since the horizontal line was 2 bytes
+- The horizontal offset was set to 2x our desired horizontal size since the horizontal line was 2 bytes.
+So since we are drawing 640 pixels horizontally, the offset is 640 * 2 = 1280, which is 0x500.

-- The vertical offset was set to our desired vertical size
+- The vertical offset was set to our desired vertical size of 480 lines, which is 0x1E0 in hex.

 ## In your writeup, explain how you converted these color values valid values for the 16-bit framebuffer.